Pawpaw Tree

 Planting native plants and trees—like the Pawpaw—is important for many reasons, including:

 • Native plants give butterflies, pollinators, and birds the food and homes they need to survive.
-The Pawpaw tree is the host plant for the stunning zebra swallowtail butterfly (more on this, below!)
+The Pawpaw tree is the host plant for the stunning Zebra Swallowtail butterfly (more on this, below)

 • Native plants are made to thrive in their home areas; once they are established, all they need is rain to thrive

 The Pawpaw's native range is huge!
+Map from USDA Plants Database

 Where are Pawpaw trees native?